ropensci/redland-bindings/R/redland/README.md

 ## Installation Notes

-The *redland* R package has not been released to CRAN yet.
+The *redland* R package is now available from CRAN.
 Before the `redland` R package can be installed, the Redland C libraries must be installed.

 ### Installing on Mac OS X